MicrosoftDocs/quantum-docs-pr/articles/tour/description.md

 ms.topic: article
 ---

-# Description of Q#
+# Q# syntax and logic gates

 The following block of code shows a Q# operation.
+The term `operation` is applied to Q# code blocks that resemble functions in C++ or C#.
+Parameters of the following operation are listed by name and type.
+The name `qs` refers to an array of quibits.
+The parameter `oracle` is like a pointer to function.
+Following the colon, the `Adjoint` keyword specifies autogeneration of code that reverses the effect of the operation.
+The return value in this case is void according to the `Unit` keyword.

+The body of the operation includes `for` loop similar to C# syntax.
+The logic gate `H` sets a quibit to one of the nonbinary probability states.

 ````
 operation ApproximateQFT (a: Int, qs: BigEndian, oracle: (BigEndian => Unit) : Adjoint) : Unit {
   body(...) {